atinm/clover-online-orders/readme.txt

 = How it works =

-After installing the **Smart Online Orders for Clover** plugin, add the pages 'Order Online' and 'Checkout' to your Home menu, or you can add the shortcode in a new post/page or an existing one.
+After installing the **Smart Online Order for Clover** plugin, add the pages 'Order Online' and 'Checkout' to your Home menu, or you can add the shortcode in a new post/page or an existing one.
 Then sync your website with your Clover station

 Below are just a few websites currently using Smart Online Order with their Clover POS Some websites we built, other websites were build by the merchant themselves while other websites are non Wordpress websites.
 For Non-Wordpress websites, we create for them the online order page and then it gets linked to their website.
 Please see actual customers below.